 Real Estate Management & Urban Planning (REMUP)

-Our team is multidisciplinary and includes: engineers, urbanists, transportation experts, psychologists, economists.
+Our team is multidisciplinary and includes: engineers, urbanists, transportation experts, psychologists and economists.
 We work with applied models and statistical techniques.

 Our research areas include:

 - Urban and real estate management

 - Smart mobility

 - Livable and healthy cities

 - Smart working environments

 Transportation model Albatross was developed for the Ministry of Transportation.
 Using micro-simulation, the model predicts the trips people make in the context of their daily activities.
 It can be used for transport policy analysis.

 A model of the land market in shopping centers predicts location of vacancy and most favorable spots for trans-formation.
 It is used by the Ministry of Economics to stimulate transformations of vacant retail properties into other use.